ices-eg/tc_tctaf22/README.md

 - Report any problems using the [repository issue system](https://github.com/ices-eg/tc_tctaf22/issues), or by email.

-- You can clone or fork the course material repository at <https://github.com/ices-eg/tc_tctaf22>.
+- Please clone the course material repository at <https://github.com/ices-eg/tc_tctaf22>.

 ## Bring